WBFF: Controversy

-In December 2024, The Sentencing Project released a report analyzing how juvenile crime is reported in six of Baltimore's leading media outlets.
+In December 2024, The Sentencing Project released a report analyzing how juvenile crime was reported on six of Baltimore's leading media outlets.
 In the report, the organization found that problematic coverage of youth crime was especially prevalent on WBFF, with the station being much more likely to air fear-inducing and sensationalized coverage of crime incidents involving juveniles and perceived leniency in the justice system compared to other local news outlets, with 53 percent of stories about crime in Baltimore published from January to June 2024 being focused on juveniles and that 80 percent of the outlet's crime stories asserted that citywide youth crime rates were rising.
-This is despite city youth only making up about five percent of arrests in the city and actual juvenile crime data showing a mix of trends, but overall favorable long term trends toward juvenile crime.
-The report also alleged that reporters associated with WBFF and the Sinclair Broadcast Corporation engaged in bullying toward state legislators, with lawmakers reporting being chased to their cars "by media persons confronting them about a fictitious youth crime wave narrative that often relied on the repetition of sensationalized stories lacking the basics of sound reporting".
+This was despite city youth only making up about five percent of arrests in the city and actual juvenile crime data showing a mix of trends, but overall long term trends toward a decline in juvenile crime.
+The report also alleged that reporters associated with WBFF and the Sinclair Broadcast Group engaged in bullying toward state legislators, with lawmakers reporting being chased to their cars "by media persons confronting them about a fictitious youth crime wave narrative that often relied on the repetition of sensationalized stories lacking the basics of sound reporting".